 - You can miss important parts of a topic all together.

 - You can end up covering things that really have no importance or informational value what-so-ever.

-If you’re going to spend the time to improve your content offerings, don’t you want to make sure you’re improving in the right place?
+If you’re going to spend the time to improve your content schedule offerings, you want to make sure you’re improving in the right place.
 Of course you do, and this is where a content inventory comes into play.

 Okay, So What Is A Content Inventory?

 A content inventory is exactly what it sounds like.
 It’s an inventory of the content currently available on your website.
 For that matter – and for the really ambitious – you can add in any content you have elsewhere, as well.

 Content can be defined as anything that goes out on the web.
 So your content could include: